YuLab-SMU/tigeR/src/01-intro.Rmd

 Dataloader(c(1,2,3), use_source="ExperimentHub)
 ```
 ## Pre-processing of Custom Data
- When importing custom data, you need to prepare at least one expression matrix (rows for genes, columns for samples), along with the corresponding column information table, which should include at least the following information:
+ When conducting analysis using custom data, you need to pre-process your data and construct a SummarizedExperiment object.
+Prepare at least one gene expression matrix (rows for genes, columns for samples) and a data frame including corresponding clinical information of the samples.
+The data frame should include at least the following information:

 - sample id
 - Treatment (PRE/POST)
 - response_NR (R/N)
-- overall.survival..days.
-(Missing data is also acceptable)
+- overall.survival..days. (for survival analysis)
-- vital.status (Missing data is also acceptable)
+- vital.status (for survival analysis)

  Here is a brief example: